issaceee/isaac-vault/Readings/Texts/Paper 3/Moby Dick/Moby Dick.md

 ## ch.
 10
 - “You cannot hide the soul.
 Through all his unearthly tattooings, I thought I saw the traces of a simple honest heart; and in his large, deep eyes, fiery black and bold, there seemed tokens of a spirit that would dare a thousand devils. ” (about Queequeg)
 - “And what is the will of God?—to do to my fellow man what I would have my fellow man to do to me— that is the will of God.”
+- “Thus, then, in our hearts’ honeymoon, lay I and Queequeg—a cosy, loving pair.”
+	- ????

+## ch.
+11
+- “there is no quality in this world that is not what it is merely by contrast.
+Nothing exists in itself.”